tlaverdure/laravel-echo-server/README.md

 }

 ```
-This allows you to ping the API via AJAX calls from your app that could be running on the same domain but different port or it could be entirely different domain.
+This allows you to send requests to the API via AJAX from an app that may be running on the same domain but a different port or an entirely different domain.

 ## Database